 Kirsten is also a volunteer Pet Evaluator for Therapy Pets Unlimited, Inc., and a Canine Good Citizen Evaluator for the American Kennel Club.

-Kirsten and her husband Rich currently own one dog, an Instructor Service Dog and Training Assistant.
+Kirsten and her husband Rich currently own two dogs, one being an Instructor Service Dog and Training Assistant.

 Ralph Clever Working Dogs & Rehabilitation, LLC has a mission to help every owner to accomplish their training goals, and have a live- long fulfilling relationship with their dogs.